An Anatomy of Neutrino Oscillations: Lepton-flavor violations

+The $\mu\to e$ conversion in a muonic atom might be most interesting, for both (1) that the figure similar to Fig. 2 is present, as shown in Figs. 4(d) and 4(e), and (2) that QED gauge invariance does not operate, as shown by Figs. 4(a)-4(c) where a real photon in Figs. 2 is replaced by the proton.

+Thus, for Figs. 4(a)-4(c), the real photon in Figs. 3(a)-3(c) is replaced by a virtual photon connected to the proton current (as in Figs. 1).
+The Feynman rules can easily be modified.
+Physics-wise, the suppression due to QED gauge invariance for real photons is no longer there.

+On the other hand, for Fig. 4(d), it is the same mechanism as in Fig. 2 (for the $\pi^0$ or $\eta^0$ decays).
+The result could be duplicated here - with the result of order $G_F^2 (u_1 m_i/Q^2)$.
+Fig. 4(e) is similar to Fig. 4(d) but it is smaller since it involves the $\Delta^{++}$.

+According to our estimate, the coupling $\kappa$ probably brings down the cross sections by one or two orders of magnitudes; as for powers of the Fermi coupling $G_F$ it could be the same order, or slightly weaker, as the weak interactions.
+From analyzing Figs. 1-4, the muon decay, etc., we feel rather optimistic in unraveling the family gauge interactions, i.e., the effects caused by family gauge bosons.

-Besides the golden decays $\mu \to e+ \gamma$ (much too small), $\pi^0 \to \mu + e$, and neutrino oscillations (already observed), we have to decide, to what extent, violation of the $\tau-\mu-e$ universality.
-As the baryon asymmetry is sometime attributed to the lepton-antilepton asymmetry, the current scenario for neutrino oscillations \cite{PDG} appears to be inadequate.
+Besides the golden decays $\mu \to e+ \gamma$ (much too small, shown in Figs. 3), $\pi^0 (\eta^0) \to \mu + e$ (as in Fig. 2), the $\mu\to e$ conversion (as Figs. 4), and neutrino oscillations (already observed, shown in Figs. 1), we also have to decide, to what extent, violation of the $\tau-\mu-e$ universality.
+As the baryon asymmetry is sometime attributed to the lepton-antilepton asymmetry, the current scenario for neutrino oscillations \cite{PDG} appears to be inadequate in this regard.
 If we take the hints from neutrinos rather seriously, there are so much to discover, even though the minimal Standard Model for the ordinary-matter world remains to be pretty much intact.